mehdibhrm/guitarist/README.md

 ## Features

-- **Chord Finder**: Input a set of notes and the app will identify the corresponding chord
+- **Chord Finder**: Input a set of notes and the app will identify the corresponding chor
 - **Tuning Assistant**: Use your microphone or guitar tuner to get accurate feedback on string tunin
 - **Rhythm Trainer**: Practice different strumming patterns and timing with metronome integration
 - **Song Library**: A collection of famous guitar riffs and heir corresponding tabs and sheet musi